 Crochet Snowflake Patmos

-To make this snowflake, I used cotton thread size 10 and a 2 mm crochet hook.
+I used cotton thread size 10 and a 2 mm crochet hook to make Snowflake Patmos.
 Its final size is 7,5 cm (3 inches) in diameter.
 You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or smaller motif.
 You will also need a needle to weave in loose ends and a pair of scissors.

 Make a magic ring.